Skip to main content

 EPA Official Service Line Inventory →

-Federal LCRR inventory data for City of Laredo Utilities · PWSID TX2400001
+Federal LCRR inventory data for City of Laredo Public water systems · PWSID TX2400001

 💡 Homes built before 1986 may have lead solder or service lines.
 A filter certified NSF/ANSI 53 removes lead at the tap regardless of pipe material.